Learning to Segment Object Candidates via Recursive Neural Networks

 One of the main advantages of our approach is that it can simultaneously predicts an objectness score for each proposal candidate, which can be used for proposal ranking and rejecting the ones with low scores.
 We simply employ a softmax classifier with the semantic features of each node.
 We generate positive and negative samples from all of the regions as follows.
 Given a region, we first calculate the IoU scores between the box that tightly bounds this region with each ground truth bounding box.
 If the maximum IoU is larger than 0.5, this region is considered as positive; and if the maximum IoU is smaller than 0.2, it is used as a negative sample.
+All these regions are considered as useful regions to define the objectness loss.
 We simply ignore other regions since they may not provide discriminative information.
 For the $i$-th useful region, the loss function can be defined as

-where $p_{i,l}$ is the score that corresponds to the likelihood that the region belongs to label $l$.
+where $p_{i,l}$ is the score corresponding to the likelihood of the region belonging to label $l$.
 Hence

 where $N_u$ is the number of useful regions.

 The model is jointly trained by the stochastic gradient descent (SGD) with momentum ~\cite{bottou2012stochastic}.